risicle/nix-build-task/README.md

   inferred from whether `CACHIX_CONF`, `CACHIX_SIGNING_KEY` or `CACHIX_AUTH_TOKEN` is
   present, but setting a falsey value here can be used to explicitly disable cachix pushing.
+- `NIX_LOG_DIR`: if this is set to a relative path, `nix-build-task` will simply interpret is as relative to the build directory and make it absolute, passing it through to `nix-build`.
+This allows build logs to be sent to an output directory.

 Not explicitly handled by `nix-build-task`, but just happen to work by virtue of being passed as environment variables: